Support Us

 cross-section-part-1

-This vision was presented in a document called ‘We Live With Water’ which was written from the vantage point of Dumfries in 2065 and included commentaries by local writers looking back from the future.
+This vision was presented in a document titled ‘We Live With Water’, which was written from the vantage point of Dumfries in 2065 and featured commentaries by local writers reflecting on the future from a retrospective perspective.

 title